 How to serve the fried stuffed olives

 Fried stuffed olives are served with lemon wedges as a starter with an aperitif.
-Usually they are served with a selection of fried finger food like fried custard, fried mozzarella sticks and balls, fried crispelle.
+Usually, they are served with a selection of fried finger food like fried custard, fried mozzarella sticks and balls, and fried crispelle.

 Fried custard is a classic fried appetizer served with fried olives in Ascoli Piceno, but it is rare to find it everywhere else in Italy.

-The combination of sweet and salty appetizers with an aperitif is very common in Italy and they are often served as street food during a "Movida".
+The combination of sweet and salty appetizers with an aperitif is widespread in Italy, and they are often served as street food during a "Movida".

-Movida is a new Italian word originated from the Spanish word meaning on the move.
+Movida is a new Italian word originating from the Spanish word meaning on the move.

-It is used to describe a large crowd outside bars consuming a light dinner with cocktails.
+It describes a large crowd outside bars consuming a light dinner with cocktails.

 Fried finger food is the perfect street food to serve on these occasions.